{\mu}Split: efficient image decomposition for microscopy data: Our Approach

+\miniparagraph{\deepLC: deeper performs better} We observe empirically that having deeper hierarchies is beneficial (see Figure~\ref{fig:plots}(a)).
+Since in \UNets, \HAEs, and \HVAEs, each consecutive hierarchical level halves the input tensor in all spatial dimensions, a natural limit to the maximum hierarchy level is given by the fed patch size\footnote{Using a patch size of 64, for example, can at most give rise to 5 hierarchy levels ($2^{5+1} = 64$).}.
+By making use of additional lower resolution image context at each hierarchy level, we've designed \muSplit such that spatial dimensions of latent tensors stay constant across all hierarchy levels.
+This enables \deepLC (see Figure~\ref{fig:overall_architecture}(b)), our most potent architecture variant, to have additional hierarchy levels over what a vanilla \HVAE can have, typically showing best results in our experiments (see Figure~\ref{fig:plots}(b) and Figure~\ref{fig:image_results_small}).

+More concretely, in our \deepLC network, we stack a default \HVAE (like the one used in~\cite{Prakash2020-wr}) on top of our \regularLC variant (Figure~\ref{fig:overall_architecture}(a)).
+This means that starting from the highest hierarchy level using LC, any further hierarchy level is built like a regular \HVAE hierarchy stack.

-The first variation, \leanLC, is the most memory efficient.
-We save memory by not using the lateral context introduced in the bottom up branch within the top-down branch (see supplementary figure).
-Specifically, the top-down branch reduces to the identical implementation as used in~\cite{Prakash2020-wr}.
-This is enabled by center cropping the bottom-up output layers to the required size of the corresponding top-down layer.
+\miniparagraph{\leanLC: minimal memory footprint} \leanLC, our most memory efficient LC variation, does not use the lateral context introduced in the bottom-up branch within the top-down branch (see Supp.
+Figure S.1 for its architecture).
+More specifically, the bottom-up branch is identical to \regularLC, but the top-down branch reduces to the default \HVAE implementation, very similar to how it was also used in~\cite{Prakash2020-wr}.
+This is enabled by centercropping the output of each BU block going into the TD block.

-The second LC variation, \deepLC, is motivated by the following observation.
-Hierarchical architectures lead to improved results, but the number of hierarchy levels is typically bounded by the initial input patch size\footnote{An input patch size of $2^k$ can at most yield $k$ hierarchy levels.}.
-However, using LC, layers at each hierarchy level maintain the same spatial dimension and are therefore allowing more hierarchy levels to be added\footnote{Only limited by the total image size, not the initial patch size}.

-Here we added more hierarchy levels without adding more LC inputs.
-This means that starting from the highest hierarchy level using LC, any further level is exactly the same as in a regular \HVAE. \figPadding \figSynthetic

-\miniparagraph{Padding Strategies} Trained networks are often used to generate predictions for input images that cannot fit into available GPU memory.
-In such cases, the input image is typically cut into tiles and results are computed for each tile.
-Without suitable padding~\cite{Ronneberger2015-pk}, the final tiled prediction will show artefacts at tile boundaries.

-While regular padding, here referred to as Outer Padding, works well for networks trained on patch sizes that are at least as large as the networks receptive field (RF), we find ourselves in a regime where our patch size is typically much smaller then the largest RF of \muSplit networks (see Section~\ref{sec:experiments}).

-Whenever the patch size is smaller than the RF of a layer, its nodes are used to having most of their RF empty.
-Since outer padding enlarges the patch size fed to the network, larger portions of these receptive fields receive input\footnote{These enlarged inputs are out-of-distribution \wrt the data used during training}, leading to sub-par predictions.
-We quantify this in Figure~\ref{fig:padding}(b).

-Hence, better results can be achieved by keeping the fed input patch size constant, and instead of adding padded inputs to later discard, only use a center-cropped core of a predicted tile, as shown in Figure~\ref{fig:padding}(a).
-Note that this will require a larger number of individual predictions, indicated by the smaller grid size seen in Figure~\ref{fig:padding} and further explained in Section~\ref{sec:results}.